Signed in as:

 filler@godaddy.com

 My name is Neophytos Engleistriotes, and I serve as a priest and monk (Archimandrite) at the Holy Monastery of Saint Neophytos in Paphos.
-My birth name is Evangelos Physas.
-I was born on April 6, 1961, in Larnaca, with ancestral roots in Karmi, Kyrenia, and Larnaca.
+My birth name is Evangelos Physsas.
+I was born on April 6, 1961, in Larnaca, with ancestral roots in Karmi near Kyreneia, and Larnaca.

 I completed my secondary education at the Pancyprian Commercial Lyceum of Larnaca, graduating in 1979.
 After completing my military service as a reserve infantry officer in Crete and Cyprus, I pursued higher education.